.

 psychopath.noun,.plural.psychopaths

-see also sociopath and narcissism; a psychopath is someone who has adopted serious mental problems by listening to the prompts of his dark side and who, because of that, may act in various ways of violence without feeling sorry for what they are doing or have done; they lack the emotion of empathy; they are evil in their ways of selfishness; they are liars; their nature is set by their father:.John 8:44; there are the tactical psychopaths and sociopaths and narcissists who understand that you have emotions they don't and can play the part so you think they are same as you, so how do you find out?.Matthew 7:16-20; these klnd appearing as humans, are hypocritical as the Pharisees in Christ's time on Earth also were, where on the surface they appeared to be 'not quite all there', lacking truth, commonsense and concern for others.
+see also sociopath and narcissism; a psychopath is someone who has adopted serious mental problems by listening to the prompts of his dark side and because of that, may act in various ways of violence without feeling sorry for what they are doing or have done; they lack the emotion of empathy; they are evil in their ways of selfishness; they are liars; their nature is set by their father:.John 8:44; they have no remorse for what they do; there are the tactical psychopaths and sociopaths and narcissists who understand that you have emotions they don't and can play the part so you think they are same as you, so how do you find out?.Matthew 7:16-20; these klnd appearing as humans, are hypocritical as the Pharisees in Christ's time on Earth also were, where on the surface they appeared to be 'not quite all there', lacking truth, commonsense and concern for others.
 They would seem to be kind, calm and helpful (Matthew 7:15), but you had a 'gut feeling' that you couldn't give your trust and knew it was all just talk from them for appearances and their selfish purposes to use you (again, Matthew 7:16,20), just like most politicians and others today who really don't care for good people at all and would just waste your time for money and advantage they are out to gain for the self; a psychopath has an antisocial personality disorder and narcissistic attitude along with a dislike of others as manifested in unstable aggressive, perverted, criminal, cruel and amoral behavior as evidencing itself by distorted brain functioning and thus having shut down any conscience:.1Timothy 4:2; such are they who want the worst for others, who want you to be hurt and/or harmed in some way; these are the ones who sabotaged and caused damage as young adults; misanthropes are psychopaths having these serious mental problems in that they act in a violent way without feeling sorry for what evil they are doing, such as the children and others they steal away to harm them; no remorse; no feelings about hurting another; a personality type that denotes a lack of moral.sense and concern for others; a madman or madwoman; a maniac; a lunatic; a psychotic; a sociopath; a witch; a fruitcake; a nutcase; one having a perverted mentality; many stratums of a psychopathic society include most politicians, judges, bankers and others of the generally looked up to members of society, that is, until one discovers what they are really like and really up to (Matthew 7:16 "You'll know them by their fruits..."); and they can be recognized by sanpaku eyes

 psychopathy.noun,.plural.psychopathies